-You have low teacher motivation.
-You are not usually motivated by teachers or other educators.
-You may not actively ask questions or try to get feedback from your teachers.
-You sometimes find it better to work away from your teachers.
+You have very low teacher motivation.
+You are not motivated by teachers or other educators.
+You may avoid contact with your teachers or feel less able to focus when a teacher is nearby.

 These recommendations are based on your results.
 Read them and select the ones you think would work best for you.